sridharxp/excel2tally/Readme.txt

 Excel to Tally
-Copyright (C) 2013, Sridharan S,
-+91 98656 82910,
-aurosridhar@ gmail.com

-Free Software.
-Free to use and redistribute.
-Redistribute the entire archive.

 What it does
-Exports data (Accounting vouchers) from Excel and Jet (mdb) to Tally.
+Exports data (Accounting vouchers) from Excel  to Tally.
-Easy to use.

 Works in 'Create' mode.

 How it does